TakreemAkhter/TakreemAkhter.github.io/_posts/2021-01-14-Data-pipeline-for-the-Trending-Youtube-Video-dataset-from-kaggle.md

 published: True
 ---

 The dataset for the Indian YouTube trending page is not proper to perform insightful analysis.
-So, I created a ETL pipeline to clean-up the dataset and make it earlier to perform analysis.
+So, I created a ETL pipeline to clean-up the dataset and make it easier to perform analysis.
 This post is all about how I created this pipeline using PySpark on the Databricks platform.

 For the uninitiated,